whackone/docs/src/as3/types.md

 ## Structural object

 Structural object types are compiled into efficient structures.
-Any objects that is compatible with a structural object type will be implicitly converted to it, resulting into a new object.
+Note that structural object types have sensitive field order; thus, structural object types with equivalent fields but in different orders will be incompatible.

 ```
 {